deviarati18/Document-Summarizer-BOT/README.md

-# 🧠 RAG-Based Document Summarizer & FAQ Chatbot
+# 🧠 RAG-Based Document Summarizer &  Interactive QueryBot

-**A Retrieval-Augmented Generation (RAG) system powered by ChromaDB and LLaMA models, featuring a Streamlit UI for document summarization and an FAQ chatbot.**
+**A Retrieval-Augmented Generation (RAG) system powered by ChromaDB and LLaMA models, featuring a Streamlit UI for document summarization and an interactive chatbot.**

 ## 🚀 Features